What is the Digital Marketing Strategy that Tracks Users Across the Web?

 But how do we keep track of it all?
 That’s where we move from initial monitoring to ongoing surveillance.

-5. Cross-web user tracking
+6. Cross-web tracking

-Such as popular search pages, prolonged session durations, and overlooked sections along every other step of the customer journey.
+And, it’s not one or two but an enormous amount of customer interaction data across the web.
+For example, popular search pages, prolonged session durations, and overlooked sections along every other step of the customer journey.

 Much like following their digital footprints.
 You know it sounds way too similar to the buyer persona.
 However, this tracking process captures a much larger and more detailed scale of user behavior.